KenKundert/assimilate/doc/monitoring.rst

 | *config* (name of the *Assimilate* config for the repository)
 | *repo* (a path to the repository)
 | *host* (the remote host for repositories of interest)

-You can also override or modify many of the non-repository-specific settings.
+| *max_age* (how old a repository must be to constitute failure)
+| *notify* (email address -- mail is sent to this person upon failure)
+| *command* (command used on remote hosts to generate an overdue report)

 There are three different types of repositories supported:

-Local client repositories:
+Local client configs:

-    In this case you are running the *overdue* command on the machine that is the source of the backups.
+    In this case you are running the *overdue* command on the machine that contains the files being backed up.
 You need to specify its *Assimilate config*.
 You would also specify the *repo* if the config being backed up is not one of your own, in which case you would specify the directory that contains Assimilate's *config*.latest.nt file (typically
     ~user/.local/share/assimilate).
+You would also need read permission for this directory.
+In this case the name *repo* is a bit of a misnomer.
+It is not pointing to a *Borg* repository, it is pointing to the *Assimilate* data directory.
+If *repo* is a relative directory, it is relative to *root*.

 Local server repositories:
     In this case you are running the *overdue* command on the machine that is the destination of the backups.
 Here you must not specify the *config*.
-    Instead, specify the *repo* as the destination directory for the repository.
+    Instead, specify the *repo* as the destination directory for the *Borg* repository.

 Remote repositories:
-    In this case you are running the *overdue* command on a machine that is the neither the source nor the destination of the backups.
+    In this case you are running the *overdue* command on a remote machine that contains one or more *Borg* repositories.
 Here you must specify the *host*, which gives the name of the machine where a child overdue process will be run.
 The results from this run is then incorporated into the results from the parent overdue process.
 The overdue command must be configured to run properly on this remote host.
-Normally, the *overdue.conf.nt* configuration is used for the remote overdue process, but you can use *config* to specify a different config.
     The name used for the *assimilate* command on the remote host can be specified with *command*.
+The default *command* is ``assimilate overdue``.
+    You may also specify *command* as ``emborg-overdue`` to use *Emborg* to query the repositories.

 Here is an example config that contains three local client repositories (*earch*) and one remote repository (*sol*).
 This would be a typical settings